lbl-srg/obc/specification/source/cdl.rst

-``<instanceName>``: The text ``<instanceName>`` (including the ``<`` and ``>`` characters) within the metadata of an annotation containing semantic information shall be replaced with the fully qualified path of the instance that contains the semantic annotation.
-A fully qualified path to an instance refers to the complete hierarchical path that specifies the instance's location within an object structure.
-This qualified path shall include all parent instances leading up to the current instance, with each level of instantiation separated by an underscore (“_”).
+``<instanceName>``: The text ``<instanceName>`` (including the ``<`` and ``>`` characters) within the metadata of an annotation containing semantic information shall be replaced with the fully qualified name of the instance that contains the semantic annotation.
+A fully qualified name to an instance refers to the complete hierarchical path that specifies the instance's location within an object structure.
+This qualified name shall include all parent instances leading up to the current instance, with each level of instantiation separated by an underscore (“_”).
 If an instance is nested within multiple levels of instance definitions, the text that